rzpjunior/library-pickup-system/README.md

      }
      ```
    - This creates a pending appointment.
+   - User can only request appointment max 2 copies for each books

-4. **Approve an Appointment**
+4. **Approve or Reject an Appointment**
    - Endpoint: `POST /v1/appointments/{appointmentId}/approve`
    - Example: `POST /v1/appointments/abc123/approve`
+   - Request Body:
+     ```json
+     {
+       "isApproved": true
+     }
+     ```
-   - This approves a pending appointment and updates book availability.
+   - This endpoint approves or rejects a pending appointment based on the `isApproved` value.
+   - If `isApproved` is `true`, the appointment is approved and book availability is updated.
+   - If `isApproved` is `false`, the appointment is rejected without affecting book availability.
+   - The appointment must be in a 'pending' status for this action to be valid.

 5. **View All Appointments**
    - Endpoint: `GET /v1/appointments`